KIT-MRT/iv2023-workshop/index.md

 ## Call for Workshop Papers

 The submission is now open for workshop papers for the IV 2023.
-Please submit your approach in the field of interaction-driven behavior prediction and planning, second-order effects of automation and evaluation and benchmarking (Detailed topic list and description below).
+Please submit your approach in the field of interaction-driven behavior prediction and planning, second-order effects of automation or evaluation and benchmarking (Detailed topic list and description below).

 - Please submit your manuscripts electronically as a single PDF file online via EDAS using the following link: [https://edas.info/newPaper.php?c=30459&track=115618](https://edas.info/newPaper.php?c=30459&track=115618)